CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 see this button.

 If a GitHub file is selected by a user, a "View" button appears in the toolbar.
 Clicking this button or clicking the file title brings the user to the details (rendering) page where the file is rendered.
-No link is provided to view the file on Box.
+No link is provided to view the file on GitHub.
+The file detail page will show the branch on the left hand file navigation bar.

 No actions can be performed if the user selects multiple files.